Skip to content

 Showing crime data without the judgment

-Why we won't compute a "safety score" — and how to actually read FBI crime stats.
+Why we refuse to compute a "safety score," and how to actually read FBI crime stats without fooling yourself.

-Crime statistics are one of the most politically charged datasets in American public data.
-They're also one of the most misused.
-We show them, but we don't let them masquerade as something they aren't.
+Crime statistics are among the most politically charged numbers in American public data, and among the most misused.
+We show them (they matter to a move) but we won't let them masquerade as something cleaner than they are.

-• We do not compute a 1–10 safety score.
-There's no defensible way to weight violent crime against property crime against fear of crime, and any number we put on it would be doing the user's reasoning for them.
+No 1–10 safety score.
+There is no defensible way to weigh violent crime against property crime against the fear of crime, and any single number we stamped on a city would just be doing your reasoning for you, badly.
+The tidy score is exactly the thing that makes crime data dangerous.

-For neighborhood-level signal, we lean on proxies that are publicly auditable: Walk Score, ACS vacancy rates, OpenStreetMap streetlight density, and 911 response times where municipalities publish them.
+For finer-grained signal, we lean on proxies anyone can audit: Walk Score, Census vacancy rates, OpenStreetMap streetlight density, and municipal 911 response times where cities publish them.
+None of those is crime; but together they tell you more about how a street feels than a single fabricated score ever could.

 Run your own numbers